-Cosmetology - In Cosmetology, the Beattie Salon provides qualified Cosmetology students with the opportunity to use their energy, skills, and imagination on clients from the community, in a state-of-the-art Cosmetology Salon.
+Cosmetology - The A.W.
+Beattie Training Salon provides qualified Cosmetology students with the opportunity to use their energy, skills, and imagination on clients from the community in a state-of-the-art cosmetology salon.
 Students will study care of hair, nails, and skin.
-They will learn the proper use of cosmetology tools and equipment, as well as techniques in hair cutting, styling, coloring, permanent waving, and relaxing, manicuring, pedicuring, and skin care.
-Students will also focus on professionalism and customer relations, while preparing to test for their Pennsylvania State Cosmetologist License.
+They will learn the proper use of cosmetology tools and equipment, as well as techniques in hair cutting, styling, coloring, permanent waving, relaxing, manicuring, pedicuring and skin care.
+Students will also focus on professionalism and customer relations and test for their Pennsylvania State Cosmetologist License when they have completed 1,250 hours of training.

-Culinary Arts - The Culinary Arts Department has built a solid reputation as one of the finest programs throughout the State.
-The Beattie Dining Room, given a three-star rating by the Pittsburgh Press, serves breakfast and lunch to more than 150 people a day!
-Located in the Dining Room, the Bake Shop sells cookies, brownies, pies, cakes, and various pastries.
-Students learn all aspects of the restaurant business from meal planning, food preparation, baking and carving, top dining room management, and banquet serving.
-There are many job opportunities within the always growing Culinary Industry as well as scholarships for students provided by prestigious culinary colleges.
-Students practice their craft in a commercially equipped kitchen and bakery while earning their ServSafe Food Safety Certification.
+Culinary Arts - The Culinary Arts program has built a reputation as one of the finest throughout the state.
+The A.W.
+Beattie Restaurant, given a three-star rating by the Pittsburgh Press, is student-run and serves breakfast and lunch to more than 150 people a day!
+The Bake Shop sells cookies, brownies, pies, cakes, and various pastries.
+Students learn all aspects of the restaurant business from meal planning, food preparation, baking and carving, to dining room management and banquet serving.
+There are many job opportunities within the always-growing culinary industry.
+In this program, students practice their craft in a commercially equipped kitchen and bakery.